Roadblocks or Freedom? Using Boundaries in the Dental Office and Life

 • “We disagree on this topic.
 If you cannot respectfully listen to my perspective, this conversation is over.”

 As you can see, boundaries are a two-way street.
-Each person has a responsibility not to bulldoze others’ limits and set appropriate and meaningful ones for themselves.
-A critical factor that must be carried out with every boundary I have mentioned is that you must follow through with the consequence.
-You are a sitting target for ongoing drama and heartache if you do not.
+Each person is responsible for not bulldozing others’ limits and setting appropriate and meaningful ones for themselves.
+A critical factor that must be carried out with every boundary I have mentioned is that you must follow through with the consequences. .
+If you do not, you are a sitting target for ongoing drama and heartache.

-Upholding boundaries can be a difficult task at first, making you feel harsh and uncomfortable.
+Upholding boundaries can be difficult at first, making you feel harsh and uncomfortable.
 When you first set a new boundary with someone, they will push back.
 People tend to want to maintain their abuse or inappropriateness because we have allowed it for so long.
 To them, their boundary is okay for the relationship.
-If you stick to your guns, carry out the consequence, and stand confident in your decision, the person will eventually modify their behavior or exit the relationship ‒ both of which are positive outcomes.
-Stand strong and happy boundary setting, friends.
+If you stick to your guns, carry out the consequences, and stand confident in your decision, the person will eventually modify their behavior or exit the relationship ‒ both of which are positive outcomes.
+Stand strong and happy boundary-setting, friends.

 Listen to the Today’s RDH Dental Hygiene Podcast Below: